Massih Forootan

 Back to top

-~ / M y _ L i f e / i n _ Z e r o e s _ a n d _ O n e $
+~ / m y _ l i f e / i n _ z e r o e s _ a n d _ o n e $

-During my undergraduate years, as 16 & 32-bit PCs became widespread, I started QBASIC and shortly afterward, QuickBASIC.
+During my undergraduate years, as 16 & 32-bit PCs emerged, I started QBASIC and shortly afterward, QuickBASIC.
 With genetics and statistics dominating my routine studies, digging into statistical programming turned into my top interest (selected scripts).
 The big leap was starting to code for experimental designs and ANOVA, but before making significant progress, I learned about MSTAT-C, which sidetracked my interest in coding.

 Meanwhile, Windows 3.x had already gotten into the market, and it was evident that the MS-DOS-based programming era was almost over.
 It didn’t take me long to find that Microsoft has released Visual Basic, so I grabbed it and started migrating my old QB codes to the new platform to get my feet wet.
 With the upgrade to Windows 9x generation, I felt my programming skills had become obsolete, thus gradually abandoned programming and focused on mastering spreadsheets (started with Lotus 1-2-3 but quickly switched to Excel) for data wrangling and exploration.